Home » This Slow Cooker Crack Chicken Is The Ultimate Family Favorite

 • Shred: Remove the chicken and shred with two forks.
 Set aside.

-• Make the sauce: To the hot broth, add cream cheese, sour cream, and cheddar cheese.
+• Make the sauce: Add cream cheese, sour cream, and cheddar to the hot broth.
 Stir until smooth and fully melted.
-(Turn slow cooker to High if needed.)

 • Finish: Return shredded chicken to the sauce.
 Add crumbled bacon and stir everything together.
 Let warm through for an additional 10 minutes.